Best Online Degrees in: Occupational Therapy

 Occupational therapist licensure is a requirement for all states, and requires a degree from an accredited educational program and passing a National Board for Certification of Occupational Therapists exam.
 Many occupational therapists are certified through the National Board for Certification of Occupational Therapists by passing an exam for the title of Occupational Therapist Registered.
 To become licensed, one must possess an approved master’s degree in occupational therapy.

-The U.S. Bureau of Labor Statistics reports that the median annual pay for occupational therapists in May 2010 was $72,320.
-Occupational therapists employment is expected to increase by 33% between 2010 and 2020.
+The U.S. Bureau of Labor Statistics reports that the median annual pay for occupational therapists was $72,320.
+Occupational therapists employment is expected to increase by 33%.
 Occupational therapists work in home healthcare, nursing care facilities, private offices, or state, local, and private hospitals.
 Salaries for occupational therapists vary greatly based on the size of their employer, the region of the country they work in, their level of experience, and other considerations.